freddi301/subrec/README.md

   - better report for pattern-checking
   - change structure
   - test design patterns
+  - bootstrap language

 # WISHLIST

+syntax:
+  - fit in somehow python like indentation rules
+  - choose a delimiter + escape-character for space-containing/multiline symbols (indentation preserving)

 transpiler/interpreter:
   - infere if more efficient copy term or reference it (so garbage collected)